cython/cython/docs/tutorial.rst

 Language Details
 ================

 For more about the Cython language, see :ref:`language-basics`.
+To dive right in to using Cython in a numerical computation context, see :ref:`_numpy_tutorial`.